WebberZone/top-10/readme.txt

 	* Recreate the Top 10 database tables.
 You can find the button in the Tools page.
 Backup your database first
 	* New export/import interface to export and import the Top 10 tables

+* Enhancements:
+	* `tptn_views` shortcode adds a new parameter 'count' to explicitly set the count type.
+Choose from daily, total or overall.
+This is overridden if daily is set to 0 (backwards compatibility)

 = 2.6.3 =

 Release post: [https://wzn.io/2L7w8mi](https://wzn.io/2L7w8mi)